An explicit version of Chen's theorem and the linear sieve: Preliminaries to sieving

-and, defining $P(x)=\prod_{\substack{p<x\\p\nmid N}}p$, one obtains the following bound \cite[Theorem 10.2]{Nathanson}. \begin{lemma}[Chen] We have\footnote{For ease of argument, we have added the condition $q\nmid N$ to the second term which was not present in \cite{Nathanson}.
+one obtains the following bound. \begin{lemma}[{\cite[Theorem 10.2]{Nathanson}}] Let $\pi_2(N)$ denote the number of representations of a given even integer $N$ as the sum of a prime and a semi-prime.
+We have\footnote{For ease of argument, we have added the condition $q\nmid N$ to the second term which was not present in \cite{Nathanson}.
 This condition is vacuous since if $q\mid N-p\in A$ and $q\mid N$ then $q=p$.
-However, this is a contradiction since $p\nmid N$.}
+However, this is not possible since $p\nmid N$.}